 By Converting Your Blog Into A Podcast; You're Leveraging On The Power Of Audio, To Grow Your Brand, Audience, And Income; Without Any Extra Work.

+Hundreds of millions, listen to podcasts every day; and they're constantly looking for fresh voices and perspectives.

 Whether you have a Built-In Word Press Audience to bring over or not; an audio extension of your blog means another avenue for exposure to your existing followers and new ones.